ralatsdc/springbok-static-site/syna-site/content/_index/adjectives/tailored.md

 +++
-title = "Interdisciplinary"
+title = "Tailored"
-subtitle = "Springbok is well versed in a multitude of fields" weight = 1
+subtitle = "Springbok will work with you to create a solution that fits your needs" weight = 3

 [asset]
-  image = "mit-ll-01.jpg"
+  image = "tailored-pixel.png"
 +++